bootlin/buildroot-external-st/docs/ota.md

 OTA support is only enabled in the *demo* configurations.

-RAUC is configured to use symmetric woth two rootfs.0 and rootfs.1 partition.
+RAUC is configured to use symmetric with two rootfs.0 and rootfs.1 partition.